Skip to content

 UK priority habitat: Ancient and veteran trees, wood pasture and parkland, broadleaved woodland, native hedges, lowland meadows, calcareous grasslands, broadleaved woodland, wet woodland and traditional orchards.

-Statutory irreplaceable habitat: Ancient and veteran trees, Ancient Woodlands
+Statutory irreplaceable habitat: Ancient and veteran trees, ancient woodlands

 Wider benefits: Recreation, landscape, flood control, air quality, water quality, pollinators, access to nature.